boutrosc/CS-Projects/Java/Lexical Analyzer/README.txt

 After usage enter 'make clean' to remove program

-Usage: You may pass an input stream or input file name (as a string) to the lexical analyzer for use.
+Usage: You may pass an input stream or input file name (as a string) to the lexical analyzer via Tester.java for use.
 To edit, open the Tester.java file and make the appropriate changes.
-After running the program, there will be a list of tokens printed to the console which identify the lexemes you passed in to the analyzer.
+After running the program, there will be a list of tokens printed to the console which identify the lexemes you passed in to the lexical analyzer.